tardate/LittleArduinoProjects/Electronics101/HourglassKit/README.md

-# #xxx Hourglass Kit
+# #796 Hourglass Kit

-description here
+Building an hourglass animation that demonstrates some pretty claver multiplexing with the STC15W204S (8051-compatible) microprocessor.
+This kit is widely available online for a few dollars.

 ![Build](./assets/HourglassKit_build.jpg?raw=true)